 Go through the exercise of crunching the numbers and get a picture of what feels realistic and achievable.
 There’s no right or wrong answer, just what works for you.
 For example, do you think it’s more realistic for you to complete over 10 jobs at $250 each (10 x $250 = $2500), or 5 jobs at $500 each (5 x $500 = $2500)?

-It’s worth noting too, that not every business has a goal of being profitable in year one.
-Sometimes it can take a few years of developing your business, building your skills and your client base – and that’s okay.
+It’s also worth noting that not every business has a goal of being profitable in year one.
+Sometimes it can take a few years of developing your business, building your skills and your client base—and that’s okay.
 We all move at our own pace.
 However, keeping a finger on the pulse of how you’re doing financially should be motivating.
 How you build your business is in your hands!

 2. Be Realistic About Where Your Salary Expectations Fall on the Industry Scale

 The highest-paid voice actors on the planet tend to lend their talents to television shows or animated movies, and they can easily make hundreds of thousands of dollars per episode or per film.
-The ceiling of what you can make in the voice over industry is very high, but like all success – it takes a combination of hard work and, more often than not, a few lucky breaks along the way too.
+The ceiling of what you can make in the voice over industry is very high, but like all success, it takes a combination of hard work and, more often than not, a few lucky breaks along the way.
 Narrator Ilyanna Kadushin is a perfect example of this.

-Generally speaking, voice actors find that they’re able to charge higher rates and a higher annual salary as they become more experienced and add recognizable brands into their portfolio.
+Generally speaking, voice actors find that they’re able to charge higher rates and a higher annual salary as they become more experienced and add recognizable brands and gear into their portfolio.